Hurricane Ian expected to intensify rapidly and hit Florida as major storm this week

 The evacuation zone is all along Tampa Bay and the rivers that feed it, encompassing MacDill Air Force Base, Tampa International Airport and well-known neighborhoods such as parts of Hyde Park, Davis Islands and Ybor City.

-At 11 a.m.
-EDT on Monday, Ian was about 375 miles south of Key West, Gov. Ron DeSantis said during a press conference.
-The storm was moving northwest at 13 mph, about 240 miles southeast of the western tip of Cuba, according to the National Hurricane Center.
-Its maximum sustained winds increased to 80 mph.
+At 2 p.m.
+EDT on Monday, Ian was moving north-northwest at 13 mph about 195 miles southeast of the western tip of Cuba, according to the National Hurricane Center.
+Its maximum sustained winds increased to 85 mph.
+The storm was about 375 miles south of Key West, DeSantis said Monday afternoon.

 A surge of up to 10 feet of ocean water and 10 inches of rain, with as much as 15 inches in isolated areas, was predicted for the Tampa Bay area.
 That's enough water to inundate low-lying coastal communities.